ScottRobbins/Hoard/ATTRIBUTIONS.md

-This document contains licensing information relating to the use of free and open-source software that may be contained in portions of this product.
+This document contains licensing information relating to the use of free and open-source software used in this product.
 I thank the contributors of these open source projects!

 ---